rockstor/rockstor-doc/contribute.rst

 serves as your own parallel git universe.
 The process is the same for any other repository.

-Clone your forked rockstor repository onto your local developmet environment
+Clone your forked rockstor repository onto your local development environment
 ::

         git clone https://github.com/your_github_username/rockstor-core.git